slot181/openapi-integrator-mcp/README.md

 -   **Speech-to-Text (STT)**: Transcribe audio files into text using OpenAI compatible APIs.
 -   **Video Generation**: Submit text-to-video or image-to-video generation tasks using the SiliconFlow API.
 -   **Background Task Processing**: For time-consuming tasks (like image generation/editing with specific models, video generation), the server accepts the task and processes it asynchronously.
 Notifications are sent via configured channels (OneBot or Telegram) upon completion or failure.
--   **File Upload**: Supports uploading generated images and videos to a configured Cloudflare ImgBed.
+-   **File Upload**: Supports uploading generated images and videos to a configured ImgBed service based on [MarSeventh/CloudFlare-ImgBed](https://github.com/MarSeventh/CloudFlare-ImgBed).
 -   **Local Storage**: All generated media files are saved locally.

 ## Prerequisites